Intensive English Program

 In addition to teaching courses in the Intensive English Program, Micah Shristi provides services for international students in his role as International Student Advisor.
 He served in Nepal with Mennonite Central Committee (2008-20012) and in Colombia with Mennonite Mission Network (2003-2005).
 His ESL teaching experience includes teaching positions in Kathmandu, Nepal; Bogotá, Colombia and Washington DC.
 Micah graduated from EMU in 2000 with a degree in English and he went on to complete a masters in Industrial Technology at Appalachian State University.

 Kathleen Roth is the director for the Intensive English Program at Eastern Mennonite University.
-She has 20 years of experience teaching and ten years of experience in educational administration and organizational consulting.
+She has 20 years of experience teaching and 15 years of experience in educational administration and organizational consulting.
 She has her bachelor’s degree from Fresno Pacific University in Fresno, California and her master’s degree from Temple University in Philadelphia, Pennsylvania.
 She and her family served with Mennonite Central Committee in Botswana, Africa.

 Joyce grew up in the multi-cultural city of Youngstown, Ohio.
 She attended Eastern Mennonite College where she studied Elementary Education.
 She married Paul Gingerich, a graduate of EMC.
 They lived in Kidron, Ohio for over 30 years, relating to students at Central Christian High School.
 She moved to the Harrisonburg, VA community in December of 2011 to be near her two grown children, both graduates of EMU.
 Joyce is thrilled to be working at the Intensive English Program.
 She greatly enjoys relating to the International students who study at the IEP.